-Board Member Board Membership Board Executive Committee Audit Committee Nominating Committee Remuneration and Human Resource Committee Board Risk Committee Mr Edmund Cheng Wai Wing Chairman & Independent Director Chairman Chairman Mr David Zalmon Baffsky Independent Director Member Mr David Heng Chen Seng Non-Independent Director Member Member Mr Nihal Vijaya Devadas Kaviratne CBE Independent Director Member Mr Khaw Kheng Joo Independent Director Chairman Member Dr Rajiv Behari Lall Independent Director Member Mr Mak Swee Wah Non-Independent Director Member Chairman Mr Ng Kee Choe Non-Independent Director Member Member Mr Keith Tay Ah Kee Independent Director Chairman Member Mr Yeo Chee Tong Independent Director Member Member Mr Leo Yip Seng Cheong 5 Independent Director Member
+Board Member Board Membership Board Executive Committee Audit Committee Nominating Committee Remuneration and Human Resource Committee Board Risk Committee Mr Edmund Cheng Wai Wing Chairman and Independent Director Chairman Chairman Mr David Zalmon Baffsky Independent Director Member Chairman Mr David Heng Chen Seng Non- Independent Director Member Member Mr Alexander Charles Hungate 1 Independent Director Member Mr Nihal Vijaya Devadas Kaviratne CBE Independent Director Member Member Mr Koh Poh Tiong 2 Independent Director Member Member Mr Ng Kee Choe 3 Non- Independent Director Member Member Mr Keith Tay Ah Kee Independent Director Member Chairman Mr Yeo Chee Tong 4 Independent Director Member Chairman Mr Leo Yip Seng Cheong Independent Director Member Member

-Notes:
+Notes

-\ The Chairman and all members of the Board of Directors are non-executive.

-- Appointed as a Director on 30 July 2010, Mr Nihal Vijaya Devadas Kaviratne CBE was appointed as a member of the Audit Committee with effect from 8 November 2010. - Mr Khaw Kheng Joo, the Chairman of the Nominating Committee and member of the Board Risk Committee, will be retiring as a Director, Chairman of the Nominating Committee and member of the Board Risk Committee at the conclusion of the Company's 38th AGM to be held on 27 July 2011 ("38th AGM"). - Dr Rajiv Behari Lall, a member of the Nominating Committee, will be retiring as a Director and member of the Nominating Committee at the conclusion of the 38th AGM. - Mr Mak Swee Wah, the Chairman of the Board Risk Committee and member of the Board Executive Committee, will be retiring as a Director, Chairman of the Board Risk Committee and member of the Board Executive Committee at the conclusion of the 38th AGM. - Appointed as a Director on 1 September 2010, Mr Leo Yip Seng Cheong was appointed as a member of the Remuneration and Human Resource Committee with effect from 8 November 2010.
+- The Chairman and all members of the Board of Directors are non-executive. - 1 Appointed as a Director on 27 July 2011, Mr Alexander Hungate was appointed as a member of the Remuneration and Human Resource Committee with effect from 1 August 2011. - 2 Appointed as a Director on 1 November 2011, Mr Koh Poh Tiong was appointed as a member of the Audit Committee and a member of the Board Risk Committee with effect from 7 February 2012. - 3 Mr Ng Kee Choe, a member of the Board Executive Committee and a member of the Remuneration and Human Resource Committee, will be retiring as a Director, member of the Board Executive Committee and member of the Remuneration and Human Resource Committee at the conclusion of the 39th AGM to be held on 26 July 2012 ("39th AGM"). - 4 Mr Yeo Chee Tong, Chairman of the Board Risk Committee and a member of the Nominating Committee, will be retiring as a Director, Chairman of the Board Risk Committee and member of the Nominating Committee at the conclusion of the 39th AGM.